-Whether you’re onboarding new employees or new customers, a great welcome video can make the difference between getting off to a flying start or stumbling out of the blocks.
+Whether you’re welcoming new employees or new customers, a great welcome video can make the difference between getting off to a flying start or stumbling out of the blocks.

-In this blog, we’ll tell you everything you need to know to design, create, and distribute a welcome video that makes a terrific first impression! 🥂
+In this article, we’ll tell you everything you need to know to design, create, and distribute a welcome video that makes a terrific first impression! 🥂

 - A welcome video aims to create rapport with a new sign-up by thanking them and helping them get started

 - The overwhelming majority of people and businesses see video as an effective way to onboard new customers and employees

 - Good welcome videos need to provide value as well as show personality - but above all, they need to be noticed!